dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 ```

 This section is still narrower than full paper Ligero.
 The next profile step
-must generalize the current one-row tableau into the paper's full row/column
+must generalize the current two-row maximum into the paper's parameterized
-tableau layout and then evaluate column polynomials over multiple rows.
+Ligero tableau dimensions and low-degree tests.

 ## Query And Opening